 Prerequisites: Eligibility for MATH 1100 and ENGL 1010.
 The theory of market exchanges and competition.
 Fundamental economic problems, methods of economic organization, and the price system.
-Topics include theory of demand and supply; international trade; markets in various competitive environments; income distribution and resource allocation; market failure, democratic processes and government failure (450601)
+Topics include theory of demand and supply; international trade; markets in various competitive environments; income distribution and resource allocation; market failure, democratic processes and government failure.
+ECON 202M is equivalent to this course.
+(450601)